MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 ##### By number of rows and columns
 The following are different layout configurations based on the outer number of rows and columns, as well as different interior layout arrangements, contained in an [`options` pane](#panes):

+###### Fixed number of columns and rows
+In this example, all elements are explicitly positioned within the layout.
+This is the recommended approach for most cases.

 <details>
-  <summary>Fixed number of columns and rows</summary>
-<br>The structure below contains all elements explicitly positioned within a `grid` layout.
-This is the recommended approach for most cases.<br><br>
+  <summary>Click here to show / hide example</summary>

 ```py
 'layout': {